Walking Athens: The Best Way to see the 12 Lesser Known Sites of Athens, Greece

 4. The Archeological Site of Lykeion

 Backtracking from the Hellenic Parliament, we arrived at the Archeological site of Lykeion (also known as Aristotle's Lyceum).
-The site exposes excavations of an ancient palaestra (gymnasium), revealing areas where athletes trained in wrestling and boxing.
+The site exposes excavations of an ancient palestra (gymnasium), revealing areas where athletes trained in wrestling and boxing.
 It is a fascinating and well organized site, with information points to guide your visit and point out where to look among the ruins.

-If you'd like to dive deeper and walk in the footsteps of Aristotle, you can opt for this unique experience, joining an immersive Philosophy Workshop that studies the master's wisdom at Aristotle's Lyceum.
+UNIQUE TRAVEL EXPERIENCE: If you'd like to dive deeper and walk in the footsteps of Aristotle, you can opt for this unique experience, joining an immersive Philosophy Workshop that studies the master's wisdom at Aristotle's Lyceum.
 A one of a kind experience.

 Note: We only link to products and services that we have either used or would use, all opinions expressed are our own.
 Some may be affiliate links, with which we may receive a small commission for purchases made.